 Location: Huka Falls Road, Wairakei Tourist Park, Taupo

-Every person working at the Huka Honey Hive is passionate about the protection of our bees and all that they do for our environment.
-It’s a fun and educational experience for the kids to see the bees up close and personal, whilst also learning about the importance of their pollination.
+Every person working at the Huka Honey Hive is passionate about protecting our bees and all that they do for our environment.
+This is one of the fun and educational things to do with kids Taupo offers, as the kids see the bees up close whilst also learning about the importance of their pollination.

 Location: 65 Karetoto Road, Taupo

-Price: Entry is free however a tour is NZ $25 per person
+Price: Entry is free however tours have a fee.

+One of the best things to do Taupo has… is of course its hot pools!
 You can’t come to Taupo without relaxing in one of the many hot pools Taupo has to offer.
-There are a variety of hot Taupo pools and Taupo hot springs on offer and in fact you may be lucky enough that you accommodation has it’s own hot pools.
-We stayed at Lake Taupo Holiday Resort which had it’s own thermally heated pools, so we didn’t venture out to any others, but if you’re not so lucky here are a few to consider :
+There are various hot Taupo pools and Lake Taupo hot springs on offer and in fact, you may be lucky enough that your accommodation has its own hot pools.
+We stayed at Lake Taupo Holiday Resort which had its own thermally heated pools, so we didn’t venture out to any others, but if you’re not so lucky here are a few to consider :